B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 2. Information about the policies and procedures that the College used to evaluate the allegations;

-3. Whether, based upon the preponderance of evidence, the prohibited conduct occurred and the rational for such determination; and
+3. Whether, based upon the preponderance of evidence, the prohibited conduct occurred and rational for such determination; and

 4. Procedures and permissible bases for the complainant and respondent to appeal.

-8. Appeals.
+16. Appeals.
 The College offers the following process for appeals from a final determination under this section.
 This appeal process is the same as the College offers in all other comparable proceedings to the extent appeals are offered in such comparable proceedings.

 1. Complainant(s) and respondent(s) may file a written appeal regarding the determination of responsibility within seven (7) calendar days from the date of the written determination on the following bases: